-The Fleischaker/Greene Scholars program provides students in the WKU School of Journalism & Broadcasting the opportunity to take an advanced special topics class once a year.
+The Fleischaker/Greene Scholars in First Amendment Studies program provides students in the WKU School of Journalism & Broadcasting the opportunity to take an advanced special topics class once a year.
 Taught at the junior/senior level, this unique journalism class includes a field trip, a national speaker, a First Amendment module, a gallery exhibit and the development of a Web presentation.
 Emphasis is placed on using First Amendment tools, such as open records laws.

 Each year, the Fleischaker/Greene Scholars take a field trip to report stories on a specific topic.
 Students help to create a gallery show and a Web-based multimedia presentation of their work.

 The Fleischaker/Greene Scholars program welcomes nationally recognized journalism speakers each year to an open lecture on campus.

-Fleischaker/Greene Scholars is selected through an application process.
+Fleischaker/Greene Scholars are selected through an application process.